aukeroorda/rascal-lsp-skeletons/README.md

 ```

 ## Working with Java bindings
 In Rascal, you can bind functions to Java.
 To convert values between Rascal and Java, we use the library [Vallang]().
-This has to be added as a dependency to the maven project first in the file `pom.xm in the file `pom.xml`.
+This has to be added as a dependency to the maven project first in the file `pom.xml` in the file `pom.xml`.
 Vallang is available from the [usethesource maven repository](https://releases.usethesource.io/maven/).
 First, add this repository to the `pom.xml` file as follows:
 ```

 ```